-If you nerd out about all thing’s science and nutrition, then chances are you’ve heard of oxidative stress.
+If you nerd out about all things science and nutrition, then chances are you’ve heard of oxidative stress.
 Studies have shown that oxidative stress is an underlying factor linked to numerous chronic disease states, such as cancer, diabetes, and cardiovascular disease.
-We’re going to uncover the facts about oxidative stress and how oxidation can have a dramatic impact on your overall health.
+We’re going to uncover the facts about what oxidative stress is, its causes, and how oxidation can have a dramatic impact on your overall health.
+Then we'll tell you how you can reduce oxidative stress.

 What is Oxidative Stress?

-Oxidative stress is caused by an imbalance between the production and accumulation of oxygen reactive species (ROS) also known as free radicals in cells and tissues and the ability to detoxify these reactive products with antioxidants.
-Free radicals have a role in several physiological functions such as cellular signaling and is generated as a byproduct of oxidation when your body metabolizes the oxygen you breath.
-This process creates oxidative stress – a harmful process that can cause cellular damage and contribute to several different disease states.
+Oxidative stress is caused by an imbalance between the production and accumulation of oxygen-reactive species (ROS) also known as free radicals in cells and tissues and the ability to detoxify these reactive products with antioxidants.
+Free radicals have a role in several physiological functions such as cellular signaling and are generated as a byproduct of oxidation when your body metabolizes the oxygen you breathe.
+This process creates oxidative stress—a harmful process that can cause cellular damage and contribute to several different disease states.

 What Causes Oxidative Stress?